UCSB-CMPTGCS20-S16/CS20-S16-lab02/README.md

 Copy and paste this code into a new Python file with the name `lab03Funcs.py` and save it&mdash;we'd suggest storing this in the cs20/lab03 folder you created at an earlier step.

-Step 4: Copy some more code into [lab03Tests.py](https://raw.githubusercontent.com/UCSB-CMPTGCS20-S16/CS20-S16-lab02/master/lab03Tests.py) under your cs20/lab03 folder
+Step 4: Copy some more code from [lab03Tests.py](https://raw.githubusercontent.com/UCSB-CMPTGCS20-S16/CS20-S16-lab02/master/lab03Tests.py)
 ----------------------------------------------------------------------------------------------------------------------------------------------

 Now we are going to do the same thing again, with a second file of